 Had one of those days where you have just sat back and thought about what is happening in your life?
-Have you tried to figure out what is going wrong and tried to understand where all this is coming from?
+Have you looked into what is wrong and where all of this is coming from?

-If yes, then you have engaged in self-introspection briefly.
+If you answered yes, you have briefly participated in self-introspection.

 What is introspection?
-Introspection is a way of looking inward, a practice by which you look within yourself and draw indirect inferences while avoiding the notion of absolute self-knowledge, or rapid conclusions.
+Introspection is a method of looking inward and making indirect inferences while rejecting the idea of comprehensive self-knowledge or premature conclusions.
 Introspection is a way to gain some insight and perspective on one’s own thoughts and feelings.

 Who gave this term?
 Introspection

-The term is often used casually to refer to a method of discovering one’s inner life, however, it is a term which refers to a formalised process that was once used in psychology as an experimental technique by Wilhelm Wundt.
+Introspection is a word that is used to find our own thoughts, but it actually means a systematic approach that Wilhelm Wundt used in psychology as an experimental method.
 Wundt and other specialists relied on this approach during the late 1800s to grasp the mind’s level of consciousness.
-As during particular experiences in time, Wundt had a special interest in knowing what a person thinks, feels and perceives.
+During particular experiences in time, Wundt had a special interest in knowing what a person thinks, feels, and perceives.

 Does it still work?

-Psychology specialists time and gain, help people connect emotionally to events from their past using introspection strategies.
-The process simply looks at how feelings and memories are interpreted by the mind to help an individual understand their meanings.
+Psychology specialists, time and again, help people connect emotionally to events from their past using introspection strategies.
+The process simply describes how the mind understands feelings and memories in order to help an individual understand their meanings.
 It offers another look at how, through a precise, organised process, people are influenced by things around them.

-It is a process that allows one to unearth their deep-seated ideals, understand how they can be used and learn to master them through professional help.
+With the help of professionals, it is a process to find their own dark beliefs, understand how to apply them, and learn to manage them.
 Research reveals that it helps individuals to make better life choices that contribute to satisfaction and a sense of purpose.
-When this technique is practised and incorporated, including when faced with confusion, ensure that one can remain on track to achieve personal goals.
-This has also shown to contribute to better relationships with others at home and work while improving mental health.
+When this strategy is used, it ensures that one may stay on track to achieve personal goals, even when faced with confusion.
+This has also been shown to contribute to better relationships with others at home and work while improving mental health.
 Some see this as a way to reveal inner strength and power as well.

 Is it really helpful or is it just reflecting on the past?

-Introspection and reflection are interconnected, introspection takes long and in a deeper self-reflection.
+Introspection and reflection are linking, introspection requires more in-depth self-reflection.
 It allows people to be sensitive to their beliefs and attitude in any given situation.
-The process can be exhausting and overwhelming for some as it requires excessive amounts of thinking and unraveling deep-seated emotions, for them, it might not be helpful.
-However, those who look to understand the concern and develop insight, it can be a helpful process.
+For some, the process can be stressful and exhausting because it demands a lot of thinking and uncovering dark emotions; for them, it may not be useful.
+However, for those who look to understand the concern and develop insight, it can be a helpful process.

-There are many empirically proven benefits of introspection, to state a few; it increases self-knowledge and awareness; it reduces negative thinking and motivates people towards positive change and; it helps establish links between one’s experiences and reactions.
+There are many empirically proven benefits of introspection, to state a few; introspection increases self-knowledge and awareness; it reduces negative thinking and motivates people toward positive change; it helps establish links between one’s experiences and reactions.

 How can I introspect?